Jonah Ray: The Meltdown and Nerdist

 Ray co-hosted a weekly comedy show called The Meltdown with Kumail Nanjiani, produced by Nanjiani's wife, Emily V. Gordon, at Meltdown Comics in Los Angeles.
 In late June 2013 Comedy Central announced a television production of the show titled The Meltdown with Jonah and Kumail, which debuted in July 2014.
 The show ended after three seasons in 2016.

 Ray was one of Chris Hardwick's co-hosts of The Nerdist Podcast and television show.
 In February 2011, Ray revealed on an episode of the podcast that Jonah's Arcade, a video gaming-comedy pilot he created and stars in, was not picked up by Comedy Central.
 The pilot was later released on YouTube, produced by the same producers of Web Soup.

 Jonah Raydio: The Podcast

 In October 2012, Ray began hosting his own podcast Jonah Raydio featuring guests from various independent music scenes.
-Regular contributors and guests on the show include Man Man, Andrew Jackson Jihad, Pup, and Har Mar Superstar.
+Regular contributors and guests on the show include Man Man, AJJ, Pup, and Har Mar Superstar.

 On a 2014 episode of his podcast, Ray announced the launch of his own record label through ATS, Literally Figurative Records, a comedy/music label aimed to feature "a comic on one side and band they are friends with on the other."

+Due to the death of co-host Neil Mahoney on August 8, 2021, the show has been on hiatus since with no word on whether it will return.